Heidi Luxford Registered MBACP, Counselling for Adults and Young People

 - Young carers

-I would be delighted to hear from you and talk more about how counselling could help in your situation.
+I would be delighted to hear from you to talk more about how counselling could help in your situation.
 Please feel free to contact me for an informal discussion.

 The fee is £50 for each session (50 mins), payable on the day by cash or cheque.
 I am sometimes able to offer concessionary rates, so please ask for details.

-Our first session would be a no-obligation opportunity for us to meet in person, and decide whether we will be able to work together.
+I charge half the agreed fee for our first session which is a no-obligation opportunity for us to meet in person, and decide whether we will be able to work together.
 Parents can accompany their children for part of this meeting if that would be helpful.

-I offer flexible appointments including evenings or weekends in a comfortable and confidential setting at The Chiltern Clinic in High Wycombe
+I offer flexible appointments including evenings or weekends in comfortable and confidential settings at The Chiltern Clinic in High Wycombe and in Egham Surrey.

 It is entirely up to you how long you come for counselling.
 For some people just a few sessions can help, others choose to stay longer depending on their individual needs.